RIOT-OS/RIOT/tests/candev/README.md

 This application is a test for using the candev abstraction directly.
 Use this if you want to use a single CAN driver and thus don't need the CAN-DLL layer.

+You can select the driver you want to use by redefining the CAN_DRIVER variable in the Makefile.
+Alternatively you can pass it to the make command.
+The application will automatically adapt its initialization procedure to the selected driver.
+By default the mcp2515 driver is used.
+NOTE: When building for native, use PERIPH_CAN.

 Native prerequisites
 ============
 For using the can stack on top of socketCAN, available for linux, you need: